Lake Whatcom-friendly Lawns and Gardens

 Since Lake Whatcom serves as our drinking water source, the City has adopted specific regulations and guidelines for materials and practices that protect the lake from excess nutrient runoff, especially phosphorus.
 Too much phosphorus causes oxygen depletion in the lake, which degrades water quality and harms fish and wildlife.
 In the Lake Whatcom watershed, it’s the law to use zero-phosphorus fertilizers, mulches, and soil amendments (BMC 15.42.050 Section D).

 Not sure if you live in the Lake Whatcom watershed?
 Use this map to help you find out.
 If you live outside Bellingham City limits but in the Lake Whatcom watershed, requirements may differ.
 Learn more about Whatcom County’s Lake Whatcom watershed regulations.
+Live outside the watershed?
+Washington State has restrictions on phosphorus use that apply to all properties.

 Best Practices for Lake Whatcom Lawns and Gardens